 If you have sensitive skin, dry skin, dark spots, zits, or just want an amazing toner that’ll leave you lightly scented and super soft, AND that’s all-natural, this stuff really can’t be beat.

 So yeah.
 My new thing.
 Rose water, rose petal water, whatever.
 This stuff.
 Heaven in a bottle.

 For travelers, this is an excellent way to tone, refresh, and hydrate skin.
 It also has cleansing properties that keep your skin healthy, too.

 That’s all for now, back to the new Jewel album.

 Whatever you’re doing, make it a good one! 🙂

 Oh, and let me know if you’ve used rose petal water, or have any natural products you like to use!* If you liked this post, consider signing up to receive free blog posts in an RSS reader and you’ll never miss an update!
-And thanks for using my links to apply for new card offers!

 The responses below are not provided or commissioned by the bank advertiser.
 Responses have not been reviewed, approved or otherwise endorsed by the bank advertiser.
 It is not the bank advertiser's responsibility to ensure all posts and/or questions are answered.